If you think you might be pregnant but aren't sure you should definitely do a pregnancy test.

 Check the list of centres to find one near you.
 You'll be able to talk to them in complete confidence.

 Further support is available from these places:

-Free services are available — use these links to find confidential help:
+Free services are available — use these links to find free & confidential help: